Tiling of Hyperbolic Surface by a Single Tile: Single Tile Tiling of Non-orientable Surface

 \section{Single Tile Tiling of Non-orientable Surface}

-In a single tile tiling of a non-orientable surface, both opposing and twisted edge pairs in Figure \ref{edge_pair} may appear in a planar diagram.
-We need to keep track of the orientation on both sides of the edge.
+Both opposing and twisted edge pairs in Figure \ref{edge_pair2} may appear in the planar diagram of a single tile tiling of a non-orientable surface.
+In the planar diagrams and the corresponding vertex sets, we need to keep track of the orientation.